 A tiny amount of electrical current is passed and this excites the target structures microscopically, producing heat.

-The heat destroys the hair root tissues and releases the hair without resistance
+The heat destroys the hair germ cell sites and root tissue and releases the hair without resistance

-The introduction of a galvanic current produces a temporary change in chemical composition in the tissue fluid that bathes the hair.
-This creates sodium hydroxide or “lye”.
-Lye is alkaline and destroys the hair structure by mild caustic action.
+The introduction of a galvanic current produces a temporary change in chemical composition in the tissue fluid that bathes the hair follicle in Sodium hydroxide or Lye.
+This is alkaline and destroys or denatures the protein hair structures by mild caustic action.

-Blend is a mixture of the first and second methods.
-A tiny amount of heat added to the Galvanic current via RF (see above) speeds up the chemical process resulting in much faster destruction of the hair root than with Galvanic current alone.
+Blend is a simultaneous application of the first and second methods.
+A small amount of heat added to the Galvanic current via RF (see above) speeds up the chemical process resulting in significantly faster destruction of the hair root than with Galvanic current alone.

 Treatment strategies will be discussed during your FREE consultation.
 You may, for example, be advised that 6-12 weekly intervals would be appropriate between treatments or you may require weekly treatments.

 This decision will be reached between you and your electrolysist depending on the type, situation and amount of hair in question.
-Your availability and budget will also be considered.
+Your availability and budget will also be considered as will your tolerance and that of your skin.

 TRANSGENDER HAIR REMOVAL